Burloe/GoLogger/README.md

 ![GoLoggerCategoryDock](https://github.com/user-attachments/assets/f4346da0-a9b5-4b00-83ba-147bcfdd3481)

 *Notes:*
-* *The Reset button will remove locked categories.
+* *Locked categories are deleted when using the Reset button.
 The lock button just disables the text field, apply and delete buttons.*
 * *Folders for categories created by the plugin aren't deleted when you delete a category in the dock.
 This is to prevent accidental deletion of log files.
 It's best to open the directory using the "Open" button and manually delete the corresponding folder of any deleted category.*

 ## Managing .log file size:
 A potential pitfall to consider when logging large/growing data is how Godot's `FileAccess` handles file writing.
-The `FileAccess.WRITE` mode truncates(deletes) the file's content, so the plugin first reads and stores old entries with `FileAccess.READ`, then re-enters them before appending a new entry.
-This process can cause performance issues when files become excessively large, leading to stuttering or slowdowns, especially during long sessions or with multiple systems logging to the same category.
-To address this, GoLogger provides two methods to limit log file sizes:
+The `FileAccess.WRITE` mode truncates(deletes) the file's content, meaning we can't simply write a new entry to the file.
+The plugin first stores each entry in an array.
+The entries are then re-entered sequentially before appending a new entry.
+This process can cause performance issues when log files have excessive entries, potentially leading to stuttering and/or slowdowns.
+It is therefore vital to have limiters in place to prevent log files from becoming too large.
+GoLogger has two settings that you can change in the editor dock under the names `Limit Method` and `Limit Action`.
+The method refers to the condition(or method) that triggers the limit, while the action refers to the action taken.<br><br>

 #### Entry Count Limit(recommended):
-As the name suggests, the number of entries are counted and if they exceed the limit, you can either **stop** the session, **stop and start** a new session or you can **remove the oldest entries** to make space for the new ones.
-Objectively, removing old entries is the better method to this potential issue which is why it is recommended to use this regardless of whether you're experiencing issues or not.
-Additionally, remember that sessions are global, meaning once the entry count is reached on one category, the stop/start session affects all categories when using stop/start session action.<br>
+As the name suggests, the number of entries are counted and is used in conjunction with the settings `entry cap`.
+When the entry count exceeds the `entry cap`, the `Limit Action` is triggered.
+Actions available for this method:<br>
+* `Remove old entries` removes the oldest entries as new ones are written.
+This is the safest and objectively better option to use. **However**, this will potentially delete entries.
+So be mindful that you should either stop the session or quit the game so your log entries aren't overwritten.
+* `Stop session` will of course stop the session once the cap is hit.
+Requires you to start the session either manually or through code to log again.
+* `Stop & start session` restarts a sessios, creating a new log file.<br>

 #### Session Timer:
-Whenever a session is started, a Timer is started using the `session_duration` setting as the wait time.
-This timer will stop the active session upon timing out and a new session can be started aftewards.
-The downside of this method is that there's still the potential of logging tons of entries within the session duration.
-However, the Session Timer still has other uses, stress testing a new system or you simply need to log for a specific time window and dont need continuous logging.
-The signals `session_timer_started` and `session_timer_stopped` were added to sync up any potential system or feature with logging sessions.
+As any session is started, a timer is started alongside it that triggers the `Limit Action` upon timeout.
+The session timer has uses not limited to solve this problem.
+If you don't want to log at all times, only when testing or performing a stress test that requires you to log for X amount of time.
+The session timer allows you to sync up the session and a test with the `session_timer_started` and `session_timer_stopped` signals.
+Actions available for this method:<br>
+* `Stop session` will of course stop the session once the cap is hit.
+Requires you to start the session either manually or through code to log again.
+* `Stop & start session` restarts a sessios, creating a new log file.

-#### Both Entry Count Limit and Session Timer:
+*You can also use both Entry Count Limit and Session Timer simultaneously!*<br>

-You can use also use both as well and GoLogger will still use both "Entry Count Action" and "Session Timer Action" settings to independently set the actions taken.
-That way, you can remove old entries with Entry Count and restart or stop a session entirely once the Session Timer times-out.
+#### None(beware):
+You can also choose to use none of the `Limit Method` options.
+This is useful if you don't have logging sessions running in the background at all times.
+For example, if you use GoLogger only when you want to test a specific feature or system and you're manually stopping and starting the sessions as you need them.
+This is **NOT RECOMMENDED** unless you're aware of the problems that can occur.
+Use at your own risk!<br><br>

-#### File count limit:
+### File count limit:
 Despite .log files taking minimal storage space, generating an endless amount of files is never a good idea.
-Therefore, GoLogger has an adjustable `file count limit` setting.
-By default, this limit is set to 10 and will delete the log file with the oldest date- and timestamp.
-Of course, this means it only deletes files in that directory, meaning you can move a log out of the folder to save it.
-It's possible to turn this off by setting the value to 0 but it is **NOT** recommended!
+Therefore, GoLogger has an adjustable `file count limit` setting that limits the number of .log files allowed in the category folders.
+By default, this limit is set to 10 and will overwrite the log file with the oldest date- and timestamp.
+Moving a .log file out of the folder saves it from this overwrite action.<br>
+*It's possible to turn this off by setting the value to 0 but it is **NOT recommended**!*